priyakrishnan-de/data-eng/README.md

 This connector name needs to be provided in run time whle executing the python file.

 **Step 6.
 ETL Pipeline using Google dataflow**

 This dataflow pipeline identifies delta and moves the records in Avro format from source (using SQL command) to the specified target (sink) with path provided for staging, temp and templates.
 Transformations such as de-duplication, null handling and typecast done.

 _avitodelta-cloud-csv_

+**Connectivity:**

+Required Cloud SQL Proxy which was done through VM.

+From VM, connectivity was established to Cloud SQL through private network.

 **Step 7.
 ETL Pipeline using Google dataflow**
 Work In Progress